faisalakb/Hello-world/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.
+> Describe key features of the application.

 - Guidliness for beginner how setup local repo with GitHub
 - Configure with Linters